Laurence Bowers: Freshman and sophomore seasons

 Bowers did not play much his freshman season, averaging 3.2 points and 2.1 rebounds in just under 7 minutes per game as a backup to seniors DeMarre Carroll and Leo Lyons.
 He did, however, score a season-high 16 points against Colorado on January 14, 2009, and scored another 16 points in just 15 minutes on 7–9 shooting in a February 25 home win against Kansas State.
 The Tigers won a school-record 31 games, won the Big 12 tournament and reached the Elite Eight of the 2009 NCAA tournament.
-Bowers later said of his freshman year: "...it was the greatest feeling ever as far as my basketball career."
+Bowers later said of his freshman year: "it was the greatest feeling ever as far as my basketball career."

 The following year, he played in 34 games, finishing third on the team in scoring (10.2 ppg) and second in rebounding (5.7 rpg).
 For his production off the bench, he was named to the Big 12 All-Reserve Team.

 Junior season

-His junior season was Bowers' breakout year; he started 27 games, averaging 11.6 points, 6.1 rebounds and 1.8 blocks per game.
+His junior season was Bowers's breakout year; he started 27 games, averaging 11.6 points, 6.1 rebounds and 1.8 blocks per game.
 He was named to the Big 12 All-Defensive Team and honorable mention All-Big 12.
 In addition to leading the team in rebounding, his 62 blocked shots was good for second in the Big 12 and the third most in school history.
 He also tied the school record by blocking eight shots against Colorado on January 8, 2011.
 At the conclusion of the season, he and Kim English both declared for the 2011 NBA draft.
 However, a month later, they both announced that they would be returning to Mizzou for their senior season.
 They cited the looming lockout as their reason.